-Timber or steel construction - place LEWIS® 25/20 Resilient strips directly on top of new or existing beams (Photo 7) or directly onto an existing or new timber floor deck.
-When laying acoustic strips on a timber deck: place the LEWIS® Resilient strips at between 500 - 600 mm centres (Photo 8).
-If joist centres exceed 800 mm and/or the load applied exceeds 2.5kN/m2 the LEWIS® CDM rubber granulate MTA-15/7 or LEWIS® CDM PF resilient strip should be used.
-For Steel frame construction (LGSF) the LEWIS® CDM rubber granulate MTA-5 is used.
+Timber or steel construction - place LEWIS® 25/20 Resilient strips directly on top of new or existing beams or directly onto an existing or new timber floor deck.
+When laying acoustic strips on a timber deck: place the LEWIS® Resilient strips at between 500 - 600 mm centres.
+If joist centres exceed 800 mm and/or the load applied exceeds 2.5kN/m2 a CDM 45017/17-9 or Sylomer TSS resilient strip should be used.
+Steel frame construction (LGSF) - a recycled rubber acoustic tape is used.
 Full details on the various resilient strips are available upon request.

 Please note: A resilient strip must always be placed directly under any lengthwise overlaps of the LEWIS® deck, overlaps should be a minimum 100 mm.
 Around the perimeter of each dwelling or room LEWIS® 20/15 Flanking strips must be used to create complete isolation of the floating floor from the supporting structure and party walls.
 Avoid any potential for "sound bridging" by wrapping all pipes and voids with LEWIS® 20/15 Flanking strip.
 Floors with under floor heating